 - It gives you the opportunity to compose a personalised study programme of multiple specialties within cardiovascular research.

-- Carry out two hands-on research projects at research groups and do your minor research project abroad to gain additional skills and an international perspective on your chosen specialisation.
+- Carry out one or two hands-on research projects at our research groups, and the possibility to do a general research profile project abroad to gain additional skills and an international perspective on your chosen specialisation.

 - In your profile you have freedom to also explore other biomedical research fields, or career paths outside academia.